Daniel-Walbolt/qiskit-deutsch-jorzsa/analysis_report.md

     We executed the circuits on a noise-free simulator (AerSimulator) with 1024 shots.
 The results conclusively demonstrate the algorithm's deterministic nature.

-    Case 1: Constant Function Analysis
+    Case 1: Constant Function

-    For the constant function test, we expected constructive interference to amplify the probability amplitude of the all-zero state $\ket{00\dots0}$.
+    For the constant function test, we expected constructive interference to amplify the probability of the all-zero state (e.g. $\ket{000}$).

     ![Fig 1 gates](image.png)
     ![Fig 1 graph](image-1.png)

-    Figure 1: Measurement results for a 2-qubit Constant Oracle.
+    Figure 1: Measurement results for a 3-qubit Constant Oracle.

-    Observation: As shown in Figure 1, the system measured the state 00 (all zeros) with a probability of 1.0 (1024/1024 shots).
+    Observation: As shown in Figure 1, the system measured the state 000 with a probability of 1.0 (1024/1024 iterations).
 This confirms that the algorithm correctly identifies a constant function by converging on the zero state.

     Case 2: Balanced Function Analysis

-    For the balanced function test, we expected destructive interference to completely cancel out the amplitude of the $\ket{00\dots0}$ state, transferring the probability to orthogonal states.
+    For the balanced function test, we expected destructive interference to cancel out the amplitude of the all-zero state and increase the probability of orthogonal states.

     ![Fig 2 gates](image-2.png)
     ![Fig 2 graph](image-3.png)

-    Figure 2: Measurement results for a 2-qubit Balanced Oracle (Parity).
+    Figure 2: Measurement results for a 3-qubit Balanced Oracle (Parity).

-    Observation: As shown in Figure 2, the system measured the state 11 (non-zero) with a probability of 1.0.
-Since the result is not 00, the algorithm correctly identifies the function as Balanced.
+    Observation: As shown in Figure 2, the system measured the state 111 with a probability of 1.0.
+Since the result is not 000, the algorithm correctly identifies the function as Balanced.

 4. Complexity Analysis: Quantum vs. Classical